goldsborough/capstone/README.md

 	+ public hide(Menu.Action) // unsets callback too

 * Highscore
-	+ Object to keep track of highscores (time to complete a level).
+	+ Object to keep track of a highscore (time to complete a level).
-	+ Manages resources in .highscore files
+	+ Manages resources in a .highscore file
-	+ Internally a TreeMap<time, name> for each level (use correct comparison function)
+	+ Internally a TreeMap<time, name> (use correct comparison function)
-	+ And a HashMap<level_name, TreeMap<time, name>> for all levels
 	+ Can insert new player with time
 	+ Can delete names, though will be linear search
 	+ newEntry(level, time, List<Players>)

-* Level: Field that renders Renderables.
+* Level: Field that renders Elements.
-	+ Contains hashmaps for various Renderables:
+	+ Contains hashmaps for various Elements:
 		+ HashMap<Point, Wall>
 		+ HashMap<Point, Obstacle>
 		+ HashMap<Point, Key>
 		+ HashMap<Point, MysteryBox>
-	+ Decoding/handling of which object the player is colliding with can then be handled via the information of which HashMap the coordinate of the player is contained with, rather than having one HashMap<Point, Renderable> and then switch-casing on Renderable.Kind.
+	+ Decoding/handling of which object the player is colliding with can then be handled via the information of which HashMap the coordinate of the player is contained with, rather than having one HashMap<Point, Element> and then switch-casing on Element.Kind.
 	+ full management of storing/loading .session files
-	+ Contains references to players (non-owning pointers)
 	+ update(Map<ID, Direction>):
 	+ done(): players dead or game won
 	+ Level(Properties levelSpecification, List<Profile>)
 	+ Level(Session session, List<Profile>)
-	+ representation has color?
 	+ Loads themes from .theme files which contain maps
+	+ has HashMap<Point, Element> for all items, when Players' Point hashes
+	+ to existing Element, then call interact
+	+ Additionally have ArrayList<Element> that needs to be updated (contains only references)

 * Representation:
 	+ Character